Laws on the Road: What’s the Smallest Street Legal Motorcycle?

 It’s powered by a 125cc engine and just at 224.8 pounds it has no problem climbing hills and owning the city streets.
 This bike is purely for urban exploring.

 KTM 390 Duke

 This is the ultimate in streetfighter hooligan style.
-Check out the metal framework that encases the engine.
+Check out the metal framework that encases the engine of small motorcycles.